 Alfred Hitchcock spent most of his early career under exclusive contracts that forced him to do multiple films per year.
 That’s why he often found himself in the position of accepting jobs that didn’t interest him.
 The Farmer’s Wife was one of those assignments.
 Based on a popular play of the era, this silent bucolic comedy of manners is an odd thing to find in Hitchcock’s resume.
-The material is hopelessly dated, but Hitchcock does manage to create a few memorable moments — the director gets the tone right and handles the slapstick well enough.
+The material is hopelessly dated, but Hitchcock does manage to create a few memorable moments.

-Stage plays rely on dialogue — that’s the nature of the beast — so what do you do with a play that is adapted into a movie during the silent era?
-Hitchcock, always the ingenious boy, works extra hard to tell the story through images.
-There are no inter-titles for about 8-9 minutes — the opening sequences have a nice visual texture.
-Hitchcock also plays with opposite ideas.
+As we all know, stage plays tend to rely on dialogue, so what do you do with a play that is adapted into a movie during the silent era?
+Hitchcock works extra hard to tell the story through images (there are no intertitles for about nine minutes).
+Hitchcock also uses clever editing to conveying ideas and feelings.
 For example, shots of a happy wedding are intercut with snippets of the widower’s sad, lonely existence.

 I also liked how sexual innuendos (“you’ll only feel the velvet glove and never know I was breaking you in”) are spread throughout the film.
-It’s all very subtle and I’m sure Hitchcock enjoyed inserting these bits of naughtiness into the narrative — this is one way the director defied strict moral standards of the Jazz Age time period.
+It’s all very subtle, and I’m sure Hitchcock enjoyed inserting these bits of naughtiness into the narrative — this is one way the director defied strict moral standards of the era.

 Conclusions & Final Thoughts:

-The Farmer’s Wife is lesser Hitchcock, no doubt about it.
-It’s definitely his weakest movie up to this point.
-It’s really a filmed stage play.
-However, The Farmer’s Wife is well-staged, well-acted and very entertaining.
-And the movie is filled with plenty of humor and tenderness.
+The Farmer’s Wife is probably Alfred Hitchcock’s weakest movie up to this point.
+The movie is, however, well-staged, well-acted and surprisingly entertaining.
+And The Farmer’s Wife is filled with plenty of humor and tenderness.
+It’s a nice little romantic melodrama by the Master of Suspense.
 B&W, 127 minutes, Not Rated.